-- 11. If your duties require you to speak on behalf of the OPCC you must have the express permission of the Chief Executive, and you must follow the details of this policy.
+- 2.27 If your duties require you to speak on behalf of the OPCC you must follow the details of this policy.
 This policy applies for in person communication as well as using the internet and social media.
-The Chief Executive may require you to undergo training before you do so and impose certain requirements and restrictions with regard to your activities. - 12.
-Once permission has been sought all content for external publication should be reviewed by the Chief Executive (this function may be delegated).
-This includes press information as well as interviews, public presentations, articles for publication and strategies, reports and documents for a public audience (this list is non exhaustive).
-The office may also use the material as part of the communication strategy. - 13.
-You should refer to the style guide and templates for letters and correspondence.
+You may be required to undergo training before you do so and impose certain requirements and restrictions with regard to your activities. - 2.28 Any media or social media content for external publication should be reviewed by the Head of Communications.
+This includes marketing, advertising and press releases, as well as interviews, public presentations, articles for publication and strategies, reports and documents for a public audience (this list is non-exhaustive). - 2.29 You should refer to the style guide and templates for letters and correspondence.
 You may not use the OPCC letterhead for personal letters or non-official correspondence.
 You may sign correspondence, invoices or orders for us only if you have authorisation and only in accordance with our normal procedures.
-All incoming post whether marked personal, private or confidential or in any other way will be opened and dealt with by us in accordance in our normal procedures.
+All incoming post whether marked personal, private or confidential or in any other way will be opened and dealt with by us in accordance with our normal procedures.